 Welcome to Mrs. Deming’s Distance Learning Classroom

-I am available to you LIVE every Wednesday from 1:00 p.m.-2:30 p.m.
-The invitation for these meetins is also up in Google Classroom.
+Virtual Office Hours - I am available to you LIVE every Wednesday from 1:00 p.m.-2:30 p.m.
+The invitation for these meetings is also up in Google Classroom.
 Pop-in and say, "Hi!"
+Look for this emoji in Google Classroom: 👥

 - Email: email@example.com